Are you also worried that a cookie banner will prevent you from getting data?

 Now you are probably wondering how Consent Mode can help you?

 Consent Mode gives you access to visitor metrics that would otherwise have been lost because you couldn’t collect data with cookies.
+Turning back to the example with your killer blog post and the difficulties in measuring its success:

 Although readers may flock to your website and read the post, the reason you get unreliable data for Google Analytics may be that some of those readers say no to cookies.

 So, you don’t know how many actually read the post or if the post catapulted readers into browsing other pages on your site, maybe even buying something.
+Thus, it makes it harder for you to optimize your ad texts and content production.

 Consent Mode makes it possible for you to get aggregated data from those users who decline your cookies to give you a more complete picture of your online success.